gklrajan/TouchMeNot/README.md

 # TouchMeNot
 /*
- * TouchMeNot_v2.0 is a solenoid actuator coupled to a piezo vibration sensor
+ * TouchMeNot_v2.0 is a robotic arm coupled to a piezo vibration sensor
- * which signals a tap event with an LED blink.
+ * which signals every tap event with an LED blink.
  *
  * This solenoid taps for 'rep' times with an inter stimulus interval of 'isi' milliseconds.
  * The piezo sensor reports every tap with an LED blink.